Key Takeaways

 However, the Chinese concept of face can be difficult to understand at first.
-The Chinese writer Lu Xun described the complexity of the concept well when he wrote, "What is this thing called ‘face’?"
-It is very well if you don’t stop to think, but the more you think the more confused you grow."
+The Chinese writer Lu Xun captured its complexity well when he described "face" as a concept that grows more confusing the more you think about it.

 The concept of "face" in Chinese generally stands for the prestige or moral standing one has achieved throughout one's personal and professional life.
 It symbolizes the respect one has earned from one's community as a result of one's good moral reputation.

-- Giving face (给面子 gěi miànzi) - Giving face means to praise someone in front of their peers, thus lifting the individual's reputation or social status.
-This praise should be sincere and can also sometimes be accompanied with a Chinese gift.
+给面子 gěi miànzi Giving face — praising someone in front of their peers, thus lifting the individual's reputation or social status.
+This praise should be sincere and can sometimes be accompanied with a Chinese gift.

-- Losing face (丢面子 diū miànzi) - Losing face is the opposite of giving face.
-This term is used to describe what happens when specific intentional or unintentional actions cause embarrassment or bring shame to an individual.
+丢面子 diū miànzi Losing face — describes what happens when specific intentional or unintentional actions cause embarrassment or bring shame to an individual.

 Another important word that's used when talking about face in the Chinese context is 要面子 (yào miànzi).
 This term is difficult to translate directly into English, but in general, it refers to someone who is particularly keen on saving face or on keeping up appearances.
 For these people, any loss of face is considered a serious affront.